“I’m pretty confident in my ability to be a good manager, but a lot of it is instinct…I’m not sure I can teach that to others.”

 - Letting teams get too big to manage well

-Keep in mind, these are just a few of the reasons that promoting from within can fail.
-To get it right, read The Top 10 Reasons Companies Fail at Promoting from Within to find out how to keep from making the other common mistakes, and what to do instead.
+Those are just a few of the reasons that promoting from within can fail.
+To create more leaders in your organization the right way, read The Top 10 Reasons Companies Fail at Promoting from Within to find out how to keep from making the other common mistakes, and what to do instead.

 6) Embrace that people leave managers, not companies

 In Gallup’s 2015 “The State of the American Manager”, they found that over half of all Americans have left a job specifically to “get away from their manager at some point in their career.”

 However, that’s just the beginning.
 The same study found that managers account “for at least 70% of the variance in employee engagement” which affects all kinds of key factors important to your company like safety, sickness, profitability, and productivity:

 Given all the different ways managers contribute to the success or failure of the people on their teams, there are many less visible reasons why employees would leave.

 As a manager, you are responsible for helping people grow in their role and at your company, creating psychological safety, coaching them through problems, and many more things that all affect someone’s engagement and whether they decide to leave.

 Put simply: People leave managers, not companies.

 As you promote and hire managers, it’s important you embrace this concept.
 One bad manager can lead to a whole wave of costly turnover, as Gallup’s Cascade effect shows: